cwhitson97/WeatherApp/README.md

 1. Design a mock version of our GUI to know exactly what we want the actual GUI to look like
-2. Clean up the current UI to match the GUI mock version __Nick Wilkins's Next Steps:__
+2. Clean up the current UI to match the GUI mock version

+__Courtney Whitson's Next Steps:__

+Status of Project: The Main executable file is functional, but only displays a Label to verify that the window launches.

+2. Connect all the modules to the main executable, and build up the GUI and UI design.
+Will also begin writing up the test cases for verifying the functionality of the weather app.

+__Nick Wilkins's Next Steps:__
 1. Fix the website up and start to work with other team members so that we can get the code runnin.